ResetXPDR/MSFS_AutoFPS/README.md

     - Loading in to a flight  - whether MSFS memory integrity test have failed, and
     - Flight is loaded
       - Shows current sim rate with a range of 0.125X to 16X, which will display at the start of the app status line for any value except 1X.
-      - Shows detected Graphics Mode (NFR, FG, LSFG, MFG, FSR3 or VR) and DX version (MSFS 2020 only), app pause, FPS settle, TLOD+ seek, Mtns+, app priority mode and/or TLOD range as applicable.
+      - Shows detected Graphics Mode (NFR, FG, LSFG, MFG, FSR or VR) and DX version (MSFS 2020 only), app pause, FPS settle, TLOD+ seek, Mtns+, app priority mode and/or TLOD range as applicable.
       - The FPS settle timer runs for up to 30 seconds to allow FPS to settle between pausing/unpausing, auto target FPS calibration, TLOD Extra transitions and VR/NFR/FG/LSFG mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
       - App priority shows whether FPS or TLOD are the current automation priority.
 A + next to TLOD indicates that TLOD Extra has been activated and that a higher TLOD Base Min should be expected.
 Similarly, a + next to FPSCap indicates that TLOD Extra has been activated and that a higher TLOD offset across the entire altitude schedule should be expected.
       - Bonus GPU load display if the optional [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app is installed and detected running when starting any flight session.
 Note, the GPU-Z companion app is required to be running if the Decrease Cloud Quality option is selected in conjunction with the GPU Load activation method, as GPU-Z provides the necessary GPU load information to the app for this method to function.